Correspondent, National Security

 • Prepares and presents special reports, series, documentaries, and program segments examining important subjects in depth.

-• At least six years’ experience in journalism, preferably with experience in broadcast journalism.
+• At least six years’ experience in journalism.

 • Experience in long-form journalism.